tedklin/back-to-basics/02_pl-usage/java/exercises/src/basics/a1_tree/notes.md

 **Memory:**

 Same as BFS: The max amount of space needed at any given step is *~maxWidth* to store the entire queue at the widest level of nodes.
 Theta(N) in the worst case where the tree is fully balanced and the leaf level is ~N/2 nodes wide.
 Theta(1) in the best case where the tree is a linked list.

-### Takeaways

-See comments in code for initial naive solution.

 ---